Walodja1987/WalletConnectButton/README.md

 # How to start
 Download the repositry via <code>git clone https://github.com/Walodja1987/WalletConnectButton</code>

-Make sure you have npm installed.
-If not, head over to this page: https://nodejs.org/en/download/

 Install the dependencies (one-off after download) via

 <code>npm install</code>